 Reflections on Success and Failure

 Some professionals study organizational development in such depth they have become almost impossible to understand.
 But I did come across one article in the reasonably accessible Harvard Business Review that gives me hope.
-Jack Zenger and Joseph Folkman use of massive amounts of business data.
+Jack Zenger and Joseph Folkman use massive amounts of business data, solid regression to the mean stuff and much more (consultancy).
 On the question of diversity, they compared leaders’ self-ratings with their ratings by bosses, peers, and subordinates.
 These ratings reveal leaders assume they are better at valuing diversity than they are.
 Take that to heart, the social change movement is never doing as good a job as its leaders want, and there are good reasons to be aware.
-Defending the movement demands your failures.
+Defending the movement demands the public’s exposure to your failures.

 Among the lesser causes of poor decisions are in failures to align “dots” in an organization’s membership.
 The overall strategy of the organization often referred to as a lack of strategic alignment deals with the leader’s isolation breaking down important interpersonal relationships and dependencies.
 Similarly, over-dependence on one person who is waiting for another, who in turn is waiting for someone else leads to poor decisions.
 A leader’s lack of technical depth will reduce the use of high-level expertise within an organization, and if it is there, people need to know.
 It’s always the coverup.
 Statistically, the least named cause of poor decisions was found to be a failure to communicate the what, where, when, and how associated with their decisions.
 I wish Nina, Maurice, and Yvette all the success in the world as they head into 2020 with the capacity to produce swift and effective decisions for their organizations.